cmelchior/jervis-ffb/docs/ui.md

 ## Todo List
+- [ ] Hover on block shows dice indicator.
+- [ ] Add numbers to yellow squares to indicate the target number for rush/dodge.
 - [ ] Keep player card open for the currently active player.
 - [ ] Add support for Rerolls / Apothecary / etc. in the sidebars
 - [ ] Create "dice"-like background for dice rolls.